Solomon1533/1dgk.github.io/misc.md

 - Countdown to Zero Day by Kim Zetter
 - How To by Randall Munroe
 - Hackers by Steven Levy
-- The Cuckoo's Egg by Clifford Stoll
 - Technopoly by Neil Postman

 **Currently watching**
 - Shogun (2024)
-- Ripley (2024)

 **To-watch** (max 10):
 - Spider-Man: Across the Spider-Verse (2023)